Fleet Air Arm

 The white was applied first with an airbrush.
 Next, considerable masking was needed as the grey extends to the lower leading edges seen below.
 Masking was done with Tamiya fine masking tape.
 RN F-4K's had a rather gloss "anti salt" finish, so no need for a matt sealer.

-The F-4K has "slotted stabilizers" and these are provided in the Fujimi kit.
+The F-4K has "slotted stabilizers" and these are fortunately correctly provided in this Fujimi kit.

-A thick coat of Johnson Klear (USA: Future) was applied to get a smooth gloss result, ready to accept any decals.
+A thick coat of Johnson Future was applied to get a smooth gloss result, ready to accept any decals.
 This also helps as RN Phantoms were rather gloss.

 References: